310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/kanata_2.md

 {% bubble Kanata v2 %}
 you would like to give me something else? this is… a [pamphlet], right?

-ohh, there will be a [photoshoot event] for this fish, yes?
+ohh, there will be a [photoshoot event] for this fishie, yes?

-i finished my work, so maybe i will [go] and visit them.
+i already finished my work, so maybe i will [go] and visit them.
 {% endbubble %}

 <div class="minitalk" character="Anzu">